smintio/Portals-Components-SDK/Tools/Portals-DevServer/Release/README.md

 and quickly update them in your browser without building, packaging and publishing the frontend component to the Smint.io servers using the [Portals-SDK-PublishComponent-CLI tool](../../Portals-SDK-PublishComponent-CLI/Release/).

 The Portals-DevServer fixes that problem.
-Once you point the dev server to your local component build directory, it is able to serve the JavaScript of the frontend component to your browser directly, without going through the CDN.
+Once you point the dev server to your local frontend component build directory, it is able to serve the JavaScript of the frontend component to your browser directly, without going through the CDN.

 This means that you can use e.g. `npm run watch` to quickly build your frontend component whenever you change it.
 Then you just need